seanko16/cybersecurity-portfolio/TryHackMe/File-and-Hash-Threat-Intel.md

 ## Takeaways

+This room was really engaging, and I really enjoyed exploring the topic and learning from it.

 - Validation and hashing of files is essential to ensure accurate analysis.
 - File paths and filenames provide important context; unusual locations, double extensions, high-entropy names, and system impersonation can indicate malware.
 - Sandboxes allow safe observation of file behavior and extraction of IOCs.